 Equipment is available from the Club for hire.
 This is a good way to "try before you buy" and discover which styles or brands suit you.

 Specialised bushwalking shops sell an extensive range of gear and many offer a 10% discount to Club Members.
-The family camping stores in the suburbs also have a range of items but don't stock as much lightweight equipment for through walking.
+Family camping stores also have a range of items but don't stock as much lightweight equipment for through walking.

-The majority of Queensland bushwalkers walk in shorts summer and winter.
+Most Queensland bushwalkers walk in shorts summer and winter.
 Even in cold weather most people warm up soon after beginning the walk.
 If you prefer, long pants with zip off legs may be your choice.
-Jeans are generally not suitable for walking.
+Jeans are not suitable for bushwalking.
 If it rains, wet long pants are not as easy to dry as wet legs!
 In scratchy terrain some wear long pants of light material, but you will also discover gaiters are good leg protection.
 You need a jumper, tracksuit top and/or thermals, even in summer.
-Remember the weather can vary in a short space of time..
+Remember the weather can vary in a short space of time.
 When you stop walking, especially on a mountainside, you soon feel cold.

 It is customary to bring a change of clothes and footwear to change into for the drive home and the coffee stop, include a plastic bag for dirty boots and clothes.

 First Aid Kit

 A small first-aid kit consisting of band-aids, paracetamol, wide elastic bandage, tweezers and anti-sting ointment will be sufficient for your first walk.
 This can be added to as you learn from others.
 A suggested list follows: